What We Do

 “To develop relationships with the people in our community through a food bank in order to meet their physical and spiritual needs.”

-Plan to join us on Thursdays from 1:00-4:00pm to set up and Fridays from 3:30-6:30pm to distribute food and share your heart.
+Plan to join us on Mondays or Wednesdays from 11am-1:15pm for food sorting and/or Friday’s from 12:45pm-6:00pm to distribute food and share your heart.
 God uses this ministry to change the lives of those who attend as well as those who open themselves up to be used for His glory.
 Even an hour of your time on Friday will make a difference in someone’s life!
 Our food bank has grown in those we serve, and more hands are needed to make the load lighter for our volunteers.

-For volunteer information or questions about the food bank, contact us at email@example.com or call Joe Grossman at (562) 335-0411.
+For volunteer information or questions about the food bank, contact us at email@example.com or call Pam Dancer (562)-301-7118.

 GRACE EVANGELICAL FREE CHURCH